ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The response SHOULD contain the following parameter:

 * 'exp', with value the expiration time of the keying material for the group communication, encoded as a CBOR unsigned integer.
-This field contains a numeric value representing the number of seconds from 1970-01-01T00:00:00Z UTC until the specified UTC date/time, ignoring leap seconds, analogous to what specified for NumericDate in {{Section 2 of RFC7519}}.
+This field contains a numeric value representing the number of seconds from 1970-01-01T00:00:00Z UTC until the specified UTC date/time, ignoring leap seconds, analogous to what is specified for NumericDate in {{Section 2 of RFC7519}}.
 Group members MUST stop using the keying material to protect outgoing messages and retrieve new keying material at the time indicated in this field.

 Optionally, the response MAY contain the following parameters, which, if included, MUST have format and value as specified below.